spring-jdbc-crud/simplejdbcmapper/README.md

  NamedParameterJdbcTemplate namedParameterJdbcTemplate = sjm.getNamedParameterJdbcTemplate();

  // See logging section for details to view the SQL

+ // See troubleshooting section if you have issues with the initial setup.

+ // Thats all folks.
+Happy coding!!!
  ```
 ## JDK and Spring version requirements